 Staff at the National Social Anxiety Center

 Laura L.C.
-Johnson, MA, MBA, LMFT #48807, LPCC #47 is the Founder and Director of the Cognitive Behavior Therapy Center, Adult & Child Counseling, Inc., with offices in the Silicon Valley (San Jose / Los Gatos) and the Sacramento Valley (Roseville).
+Johnson, MA, MBA, LMFT #48807, LPCC #47 is the Founder and Director of the Cognitive Behavior Therapy Center, Adult & Child Counseling, Inc., with offices in the Silicon Valley (San Jose / Los Gatos).
 Laura has a passion for her work as a cognitive behavior therapist and helping her clients make lasting changes in their lives.
 Laura is a Certified Cognitive Therapist by the Academy of Cognitive Therapy and an Advanced Certified Schema Therapist by the International Society of Schema Therapy.
 She is a graduate of the year long extramural program at the Beck Institute for Cognitive Behavior Therapy, intensively trained in dialectical behavior therapy and completed three certificate programs in OCD treatment through the Center for the Treatment and Study of Anxiety at the University of Pennsylvania and the OCD Foundation’s Behavior Therapy Training Institute.
 She has two master’s degrees from Santa Clara University and Columbia University and a bachelor’s degree from the University of Miami.
 In addition, Laura has a unique background as a psychotherapist with a Columbia MBA and hands-on management experience in the corporate world.

 Caitlyn Oscarson, MS, LMFT #51585, works with adults, children, teenagers and families struggling with social anxiety, OCD, eating disorders and other anxiety-related disorders.
 Caitlyn’s approach to psychotherapy is client-centered and strength based, with an emphasis on cognitive behavioral interventions and other evidence-based practices.
 Caitlyn has completed training in CBT for Anxiety Disorders at the Beck Institute for Cognitive Behavior Therapy.
 She completed the Behavior Therapy Training Institute through the OCD Foundation.
 Along with seeing a full caseload of clients, Caitlyn is also the Intern Program Manager and Intern Supervisor at the CBT Center.
 Caitlyn has a master’s degree in Clinical Psychology from San Jose State University and a bachelor’s in Psychology and Child Development from Cal Poly, San Luis Obispo.